Server data from the Official MCP Registry

 MIT — see LICENSE.

-Built by Ali Albaker, Cloud Architect — runs a live three-cloud portfolio at ~$1.80/month across AWS, Azure, and GCP.
+Built by Ali Albaker, multi-cloud architect — runs a live three-cloud portfolio at ~$1.80/month across AWS, Azure, and GCP, with OCI joining as the 4th cloud in 2026.

 Be the first to review this server!